All Products

 Warning

-This operation restarts the instance, which may cause a transient connection error that lasts for a few seconds.
-We recommend that you perform this operation during off-peak hours and make sure that your application is configured to automatically reconnect.
+This operation restarts the instance and may cause a brief connection interruption of a few seconds.
+Perform this operation during off-peak hours.
+Make sure your application is configured to automatically reconnect.

-After you enable TLS, you can click Download CA Certificate on the page to import the CA certificate to your client.
-The downloaded file is a compressed package that contains the following three files:
+After TLS is enabled, click Download CA Certificate on the TLS Settings (SSL) page.
+The downloaded package contains the following files:

 Update the CA certificate

-When you enable TLS encryption, the certificate has a default validity period of 3 years.
-You cannot customize the validity period.
-The system initiates an O&M event to update the certificate 20 days before it expires.
-You can go to Event Center > Scheduled Events to change the O&M time.
+The certificate has a default validity period of 3 years.
+This period cannot be customized.
+The system initiates a maintenance event to update the certificate 20 days before it expires.
+To change the maintenance time, go to Event Center > Scheduled Events.
 You can also click Update Certificate at any time.
 After the update, the certificate is valid for another 3 years.

 Warning

-This operation causes a transient connection error that lasts for a few seconds.
-Perform this operation during off-peak hours and make sure that your application is configured to automatically reconnect.
+This operation causes a brief connection interruption of a few seconds.
+Perform this operation during off-peak hours.
+Make sure your application is configured to automatically reconnect.

 Change the TLS version

-Click the image icon to the right of TLS version, and then select the TLS version that you want to use from the drop-down list.
-We recommend using the TLSv1.2 version.
+Click the edit icon next to TLS version, and then select a version from the drop-down list.
+We recommend TLSv1.2.

 Note

-If the TLS minimum version drop-down list is unavailable, upgrade the minor version of the instance and try again.
-For more information, see or Upgrade the minor version and proxy version.
+If the Minimum TLS version drop-down list is unavailable, upgrade the minor version of the instance and try again.
+For more information, see Upgrade the minor version and proxy version.

 Disable TLS encryption

-Turn off the switch to the right of TLS Status.
+Turn off the switch next to TLS Status.

 Warning

 This operation restarts the instance.
-A transient connection error that lasts for a few seconds may occur.
-Perform this operation during off-peak hours and make sure that your application is configured to automatically reconnect.
+A brief connection interruption of a few seconds may occur.
+Perform this operation during off-peak hours.
+Make sure your application is configured to automatically reconnect.

 Related API